Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Adaptive Inference

-\end{theorem} Theorem \ref{thm:adapt:test} establishes an upper bound for the testing rate of the adaptive test $\widehat {\mathtt{T}}_n$ under a simple hypothesis.
-The proof of Theorem \ref{thm:adapt:test} relies on a novel exponential bound for degenerate U-statistics based on sieve estimators.
-In particular, we control the type I error using tight lower bounds for adjusted chi-square critical values (see Lemma \ref{lemma:eta:bounds} in Appendix \ref{sec:tech:appendix}) and show consistency of $\widehat{\mathtt{T}}_n$ uniformly over $\mathcal H_1(\delta^\circ, \textsf r_n)$.
+Theorem~\ref{thm:adapt:test} establishes an upper bound for the testing rate of the adaptive test $\widehat {\mathtt{T}}_{n}$ under a simple null hypothesis.
+The proof of Theorem~\ref{thm:adapt:test} relies on a novel exponential bound for degenerate U-statistics based on sieve estimators (see Lemma~\ref{Lemma:houdre}).
+In particular, we control the type I error using tight lower bounds for adjusted chi-squared critical values (see Lemma~\ref{lemma:eta:bounds}) and establish the consistency of $\widehat{\mathtt{T}}_{n}$ uniformly over $\mathcal H_{1}(\delta ^{\circ }\text{\textsf r}_{n})$.

-We next illustrate the upper bound under classical smoothness assumptions.
-Again, we distinguish between the mildly or severely ill-posed case. \begin{corollary} Let Assumptions \ref{A:LB}(i)-(iii), \ref{A:basis}(i)(v), \ref{A:s_J} uniformly for $J\in\mathcal I_n$, and \ref{A:adapt:test}(i)(iii) be satisfied.
-Then, the adaptive rate of testing $\textsf r_n$ given in \eqref{thm:adapt:test:rate} satisfies: \begin{enumerate} \item Mildly ill-posed case: $\textsf r_n=\big(\sqrt{\log\log n}/n\big)^{2p/(4(p+a)+d_x)},$ \item Severely ill-posed case: $\textsf r_n=(\log n)^{-p/a}.$ \end{enumerate} \end{corollary} From Corollary \ref{cor:adapt:test} we see that the adaptive test attains the oracle minimax rate of testing within a $\sqrt{\log\log(n)}-$term in the mildly ill-posed case.
-For the adaptive testing in regression models without endogeneity (i.e., when $X=W$), it is well known that the extra $\sqrt{\log\log (n)}-$term is required (see \cite{spokoiny1996}).
-In the severely ill-posed cases, our adaptive test attains the exact minimax rate of testing and hence, there is no price to pay for adaptation.
+From Theorem~\ref{thm:adapt:test}, we see that the adaptive test attains the oracle minimax rate of testing within a $\sqrt{\log \log (n)}$ term in the mildly ill-posed case.
+For the adaptive testing in regression models without endogeneity (i.e., when $X=W$), it is well known that the extra $\sqrt{\log \log (n)}$ term is required (see \citet{spokoiny1996}).
+In the severely ill-posed case, our adaptive test attains the exact minimax rate of testing and hence, there is no price to pay for adaptation.
+This is because, in the severely ill-posed case, the bias term dominates the standard deviation term when the sieve dimension coincides with $J^{\circ}$, irrespective of the $\sqrt{\log \log (n)}$ term.